prismicio/slice-machine/packages/adapter-sveltekit/README.md

 ## Documentation

 To discover what's new on this package check out [the changelog][changelog].
-For full documentation, visit the [official Prismic documentation][prismic-docs].
+For full documentation, visit the [official Prismic documentation][adapter-docs].

 ## Contributing